NAPCO Security Technologies An - GuruFocus.com

 PR Newswire

 AMITYVILLE, N.Y., Feb.
-3, 2023 /PRNewswire/ -- NAPCO Security Technologies, Inc. (NASDAQ: NSSC), one of the leading designers and manufacturers of high-tech electronic security devices, wireless recurring communication services for intrusion, fire alarm, access control and locking systems as well as a leading provider of school safety solutions today announced that former Governor of New York David Paterson has joined its Board of Directors.
+8, 2023 /PRNewswire/ -- NAPCO Security Technologies, Inc. (NASDAQ: NSSC), one of the leading manufacturers and designers of high-tech electronic security devices, wireless recurring communication services for intrusion and fire alarm systems as well as a leading provider of school safety solutions, announced today that its Chairman of the Board and President and Chief Executive Officer, Richard L. Soloway, and Chief Financial Officer and Executive Vice President of Operations, Kevin S. Buchel (each, a "Selling Stockholder" and together, the "Selling Stockholders"), intend to offer and sell shares of common stock beneficially owned by them in an underwritten secondary public offering.
+The Selling Stockholders expect to grant the underwriters a 30-day option to purchase additional shares of common stock at the public offering price, less underwriting discounts and commissions.

-The Board of Directors has approved the addition of David Alexander Paterson, the Governor of New York State from March 2008 until January 2011.
-Born in Brooklyn, NY, he earned his Bachelor's degree in History from Columbia University in 1977 and completed his J.D. at Hofstra Law School in 1982.
-In 2002, he became the minority leader of the New York State Senate, the first non-white legislative leader in New York's history.
-He made history again in 2004 when he became the first blind person to address the Democratic National Convention.
+NAPCO is not issuing or selling any shares of common stock in the offering and therefore will not receive any of the proceeds from the sale of the outstanding shares of common stock by the Selling Stockholders, and the offering will not result in dilution to existing stockholders.

-David Paterson commented "I am excited to join the Board of Directors of NAPCO Security.
-NAPCO has a great thirty-plus year history and reputation for making quality products that serve the security industry.
-As crime rates have risen across the US, companies like NAPCO play an important role in helping keep people safe during these troubled times.
-As the former Governor of New York, I have vast experience in crime and security issues.
-In joining the Board of Directors, I will be able to offer unique perspectives to NAPCO as it plans for the future growth of the Company."
+Needham & Company, LLC and William Blair & Company, L.L.C. are acting as joint book-runners for the offering.

 About NAPCO Security Technologies, Inc.